What is neutropenia?

 Benign ethnic neutropenia (BEN) is a chronic (long-lasting) congenital (present from birth) form of neutropenia that’s most common in people of African, Middle Eastern and West Indian descent.
 Although neutrophil counts are below 1,500 with this type of neutropenia, people with BEN are not at increased risk of infection.

 Neutropenia’s effects vary depending on your neutrophil count.
 With mild neutropenia, you may not experience any symptoms.
 You may learn you have neutropenia incidentally during a blood test for another condition.
 Moderate to severe neutropenia may increase your risk of infection.
 Without treatment, severe neutropenia can be life-threatening.

 Symptoms and Causes

-- Deficiencies in vitamins or minerals, such as vitamin B12, folate or copper in your diet can cause neutropenia.
+- Nutritional deficiencies: Not having enough vitamins or minerals such as vitamin B12, folate or copper in your diet can cause neutropenia.

 What are the symptoms of neutropenia?